otrv4/otrv4/otrv4.md

   encrypted.
 A new MAC tag will be generated and replaced for the message.
 An attacker may use this function to forge messages with a compromised MAC key.

-Impersonate Responder
+Impersonate Initiator or Responder
-  This function takes the long-term secret key of the Identifier as input.
+  In the case of wanting to impersonate the responder, this function takes the long-term secret key of the Identifier as input.
+It will make the owner of this long-term secret key to pretend to be the Responder by executing the RSig functionality with those keys.
+This can happen in the interactive and non-interactive DAKE.
-  It will make the owner of this long-term secret key to pretend to be the Responder by executing the RSig functionality with its keys.
+  In the case of wanting to impersonate the identifier, this function takes the long-term secret key of the Responder as input.
+It will make the owner of this long-term secret key to pretend to be the Identifier by executing the RSig functionality with those keys.
+This can only happen in the interactive DAKE.

 False Prekey Ensemble
   This function will return a false Prekey Ensemble for the Identifier.
+It will only be used for the non-interactive DAKE.

 Forge with Forge Key
   This function takes the Ed448 forge long-term key and use it all over the